Seven Things You Must Know to Find Work Through a Recruiter

 Unfortunately, many job hunters seem unclear about how recruiters operate, much less how their services factor into the search for meaningful work.

-To answer some common questions about working with recruiters, we spoke with Kathleen Everett and Carie Strahorn, two long-time recruiters for the Portland-based agency Boly:Welch.
+To answer some common questions about working with recruiters, we spoke with Kathleen Everett and (now retired) Carie Strahorn, two long-time recruiters for the Portland-based agency Boly:Welch.
 As a firm that provides contract-work, direct hire, and executive search services for a wide array of organizations, the staff at Boly:Welch are experts at connecting talent with engaging job opportunities.

 Here are the key questions (and answers!) from our interview: